 There are many ways of searching for literature: it all depends on what you are looking for.
-The Library’ materials are found in several digital systems, which are mutually connected.
+The Library materials can be located and retrieved from several digital systems, which are mutually connected.
 At the Library homepage you can make your search via the main search box and select where you want to search.

-• If you need other kinds of resources, you can continue your search via the Resources page.
+If you need other kind of resources, you can continue your search via the page Resources.

-If you do not find what you are looking for in the Library’s resources, you can search in either Bibliotek.dk or Google Scholar.
+- If you can't find what you are looking for in the Library resources, you can search in either Bibliotek.dk or Google Scholar.

 Search box on the Library homepage